 Appreciate the Ability to Cook and Spend Time With Family

 I never understood the people who wanted to cook and have people over and then complained about it the whole time everyone was there.
 Not everyone enjoys cooking, I get that.
 But if you don’t, give it over to someone who does.
 I didn’t cook my first Thanksgiving dinner until I was almost 40.
-That’s because I had grandmas and aunties and mamas that hosted the day and wanted to cook the turkey.
+That’s because I had grandmas and aunties that hosted the day and wanted to cook the turkey.
 Then all at once we were having Thanksgiving here and I had to cook a turkey for the first time.
 I took time to just appreciate the ability cook for my family.
 That was a blessing.

 I remember scouring recipes for a turkey and gravy that would really be great.
 I found this recipe that included a maple orange gravy and used fruit around the bird and it was really delish.
 I enjoy making that meal so much.